Orthosias in Phoenicia: History and geography

 The city is mentioned for the first time in 1 Maccabees, 15:37, as a Phœnician port;

-Pliny places it between Tripoli, on the south, and the River Eleutherus, on the north; Strabo, near the Eleutherus; Peutinger's "Table", agreeing with Hierocles, George of Cyprus, and others, indicates it between Tripoli and Antaradus.
+Pliny places it between Tripoli, on the south, and the River Eleutherus, on the north; Strabo, near the Eleutherus; Peutinger's Table, agreeing with Hierocles, George of Cyprus, and others, indicates it between Tripoli and Antaradus.

-The discovery on the banks of the Eleutherus of Orthosian coins, dating from Antoninus Pius and bearing figures of Astarte, led to the identification of the site of Orthosias near the River El-Barid at a spot marked by ruins, called Bordj Hakmon el-Yehoudi.
+The discovery on the banks of the Eleutherus of Orthosian coins, dating from Antoninus Pius and bearing figures of Astarte, led to the identification of the site of Orthosias near the Nahr al-Bared river at a spot marked by ruins, called Bordj Hakmon el-Yehoudi.

 Bishops

 Le Quien mentions four bishops, beginning with Phosphorus in the fifth century.
 Two Latin titulars of the fourteenth century appear in Eubel.
 In the Notitiae Episcopatuum of Antioch for the 6th century Orthosias is a suffragan of Tyre, while in that of the 10th century (op. cit., X, 97) it is confused with Antaradus or Tortosa.